orblivion/etherpad-lite-sandstorm/README.md

 WIP update for etherpad for sandstorm.
+[List of WIP issues](ISSUES.md) (hopefully to move to Github issues).

 NOTE: If you change the list of installed plugins, make sure to update the defaultPadText in settings.json